-State-run oil marketing companies kept the retail petrol and diesel prices static across major cities of the country on Wednesday (May 15).
-In national capital Delhi, petrol is being sold for Rs 71.18 per litre while diesel costs Rs 65.86 a litre, no change compared with yesterday’s price.
+State-run oil marketing companies on Tuesday (July 16) kept the retail prices of petrol and diesel static across major cities of the country.
+In national capital Delhi, a litre of petrol today costs Rs 73.21 a litre while diesel costs Rs 66.24 per litre, no change compared with yesterday’s price.